 General Nature of the Course

-This course functions very much like a correspondence course; the chief difference is the electronic environment and your relatively immediate access to your instructor (me).
-Also instead of students submitting work on paper, assignments are submitted, commented upon and returned via e-mail; lecture material, course deadlines, assignment information are available via the internet.
+This course functions very much like a face-to-face course, though the schedule is much more flexible (it is not completely flexible; there are due dates, but you are free to work late at night, early mornings, etc. The chief difference is the electronic environment and your relatively immediate access to your instructor (me); I am typically reachable at JRCORBALLY@GMAIL.COM mornings and early afternoon most days (including weekends).
+Also instead of students submitting work on paper, assignments are submitted, commented upon and returned via e-mail.
+Lecture material, course deadlines, assignment information are available on this site (with some things taking place on Canvas; you'll see with the Day 1 Orientation).

 Lectures: There are a series of online Lectures on topics related to your reading and writing.
 Be sure to read the lecture material for each week listed because this should help you to understand what some of my expectations and special concerns are about your reading and writing.